angelawyman/javascript-review/1-intro.md

 }
 // will output the numbers 1 to 4
 console.log(i);
-// this time will output 5 as the variable i still exists outside the loop)
+// this will output 5 as the variable i still exists outside the loop
 ```

 *ECMAScript 6*